nickkeepfer/GitWorkshop/03-Branching-and-Merging/exercises/exercise-3.md

     git checkout -b feature-y
     ```

-1. **Make Temporary Changes**: In your current branch, make some changes to your project.
-Do not stage these changes.
-For instance, modify an existing file or create a new file:
+1. **Make Temporary Changes**: In your current branch, make some changes to your project and track them

     ```bash
     echo "Temporary changes" > temp.txt
+    git add temp.txt
     ```

 2. **Stash Your Changes**: Save your changes temporarily using `git stash`: